BEAVERTON

 After living and working in New York City for 25 years, my husband and I moved to a small Tudor-style home in upstate New York surrounded by woods, lakes, and rivers.
 During a hike, we discovered a family of beavers slapping their tails on the water.

-We marveled at the impressive structural design of the dams they built and began researching the positive environmental impact of their colonies.
+We marveled at the impressive structural design of the dams they built and began learning about the positive environmental impact of their colonies.

-As an artist and researcher who has studied biophilic design and biomimicry, I deeply appreciated the architectural talents of our beaver neighbors.
+As an artist and researcher who’s studied biophilic design and biomimicry, I’ve grown a deep appreciation for the architectural talents of our beaver neighbors.

 Sustainability